 Third Offense: Teacher confiscates and contact family.
 Item will be given to administrator.
-Parent will need to pick-up device.

 Lost or stolen cell phones and/or accessories are not the responsibility of the school.
-The school assumes no liability for theft, loss, or damage of cell phones and/or other personal electronic devices (PEDs) possessed by the students on school property or held by school officials during the confiscation period.
+The school assumes no liability for theft, loss, or damage of cell phones and/or other PEDs possessed by the students on school property or held by school officials during the confiscation period.